CanLi1/CanLi1.github.io/_pages/research.md

 Here are several research areas that we currently work on:

+**Explain Optimization and Machine Learning Models using LLM** One of the primary barriers to deploying optimization or machine learning models in practice is the challenge of helping practitioners understand and interpret such models.
+For example, mathematical optimization has wide applications in real-world decision-making problems, but the optimization models formulated from these problems are usually infeasible at firsthand because no decision satisfies all the constraints predefined by the problems.
+When practitioners or incapable operators encounter an infeasible optimization model, their ability to find the root causes and take corrective actions is limited.
+A first-of-its-kind system that enables natural language-based diagnosis and troubleshooting for infeasible optimization models using LLM is proposed in our recent work.
+Our ongoing efforts focus on extending the functionalities and applicability of our system, in order to make mathematical optimization and machine learning models more explainbale and accessible.

 **Sustainable energy systems design**
 The major economies in the world including the U.S., EU, and China all have set their goals to achieve net-zero carbon emission in the next few decades.
 As process systems engineers, we aim to design sustainable energy systems to help transition to the carbon-neutral future.
 The new designs incorporate the chemical industry, the power systems that